-On this day in 2001 an article in the Odessa American announced to it's readers the long overdue arrest of a murderer.
-Three years before a wife and mother of five went missing from her home in Greenwood leaving her loved ones with no answers to where or why she disappeared.
+On April 26th, 2001 an article in the Odessa American announced to it's readers the long overdue arrest of a murderer.
+Three years before an arrest was made a wife and mother of five went missing from her home in Greenwood leaving her loved ones with no answers to where she could be or why she disappeared.

 According to an article in the Odessa American, Daytina Blair Hulslander was last seen at her home by her husband on April 27th, 1998.
-She didn't take anything with her but the clothes on her back apparently.
+She didn't take anything with her but the clothes on her back, leaving her vehicle, purse and her five young children behind.
 Her parents and her children agonized over her mysterious disappearance everyday leading up to the discovery of her remains by quail hunters in Glasscock County, just three miles southwest of Garden City.
-When she disappeared her three sons went to stay with her parents and her two daughters remained in the home in Greenwood with their father.
+When she disappeared her three sons went to stay with her parents and her two daughters remained in the home in Greenwood with their father, Allen Hulslander.

 The article in the Odessa American back in 2001, announced the arrest of the person they believed to be responsible for her death, the person that the late Sheriff Painter had his eye on since day one...her husband.
 Allen Dee Hulslander was finally charged and arrested for his wife's murder.
 His trail begin a year later with Hulslander hiring a nationally known San Antonio attorney, Gerald H. Goldstein.
 Goldstein had defended what some would say were the worst kind of criminals, notorious drug dealers, accused polygamist child abusers, a theater owner who showed the X rated film "Deep Throat" and others....
 Wonder why he felt the need to get the big guns on his case?

 During the trial in 2002, Hulslander tried to have the testimony of Daytinas five young children blocked.
 There was debate over whether video stamped statements made by the children should be admissible as evidence for the prosecution.
 It was clear the defense did not want the jury to hear what the children had to say.